RidhooCodes/EDA-for-E-commerce-website/README.md

 * Timestamps of customer interactions (website visits, product views etc.)

 **Methodology:**
-Our goal is to leverage Exploratory Data Analysis (EDA), feature engineering, and in-depth customer behavior analysis to generate actionable insights for ShopSmart.
+Our goal is to leverage Exploratory Data Analysis (EDA), feature engineering, data visualization and in-depth customer behavior analysis to generate actionable insights for ShopSmart.

 1. **Data Preprocessing:**
     * Merge the five datasets into a unified and cohesive data structure.